In Utah, a limited liability company must have a business name that is unique from other limited liability companies.

 The Utah Division of Corporations and Commercial Code also offers a searchable database of business entities registered in Utah.

-You can search Utah registered businesses by name or entity number.
+You can search registered businesses in Utah by name or entity number.

 Check Search Engines

-Search engines can help you perform a business search in Utah.
+Search engines can help you perform a Utah business name search.
 Enter the desired keyword(s) and review the results.

 Keep in mind that the information found online can be deceiving and not accurate, or at least, not up to date all the time.